 What has improved dramatically since the 1980s are the scientific measurement and classification of colour.
 We now understand how important the surroundings are to influencing how we see colour.
-We know that photographs are highly misleading.
+We know that photographs are highly misleading, as are stereotypic ideas like “Brown eyes are Winter.”
 There’s no way around it, we must be analyzed in person.

 A PCA is the measuring of your colours.
 To know what a colour is, we have to compare it to something calibrated.
 We use carefully selected drapes, which are coloured fabrics about the size of a bath towel.
 With special lights, in a gray room, the drapes are just laid across you and a trained analyst interprets the changes that happen in your skin, hair, and eyes.
 You’ll be able to see this happen.
 How strongly and unpredictably your skin will react to colour will amaze you.

 The analyst will evaluate wide angle effects, such as looking younger, thinner, and healthier.
 She/he will also evaluate small scale effects on skin texture, eye colour intensity, and many other things.

 In a PCA with me or the analysts that I have trained, it takes about 1 – 1.5 hours to complete the testing comparisons and know which of the 12 groups is yours.
 Next, the analyst will explain your setting on the 3 different scales, show you a book of 60 to 70 colour swatches to shop with, and explain how to use it correctly.
 Depending on the analyst, she will spend some time on cosmetics, and importantly, discuss with you other concerns you might have had – a more flattering hair colour, going back to your natural hair colour, an upcoming purchase, such as eyeglasses, or occasion, perhaps a wedding or investment suit, and so on.

 Bottom line: You look better.
 You shop smarter.
 You feel better.